rdkcentral/ThunderNanoServices/tests/TestAutomationComRpc/doc/TestAutomationComRpcPlugin.md

 <a id="head_Scope"></a>
 ## Scope

-This document describes purpose and functionality of the ResourceMonitor plugin.
+This document describes purpose and functionality of the TestAutomationComRpc plugin.
 It includes detailed specification about its configuration.

 <a id="head_Case_Sensitivity"></a>
 ## Case Sensitivity